zobayerdev/Car_Parking_System_with_arduino/README.md

 # Car_Parking_System_with_arduino
-It's a 7th Semester Project.
+It's a 7th Semester Micro-Controller Project.

 # Contributing
 Your contributions are always welcome!